tjwoon/csDeviceType/README.md

 License
 -------

-This library is distributed under the terms of the [LGPL license](https://www.gnu.org/licenses/lgpl.html).
+This library is distributed under the terms of the [LGPL license version 3](https://www.gnu.org/licenses/lgpl.html).

 Usage